oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/custom-images.md

 The sample scripts in this section reference base image `container-registry.oracle.com/middleware/weblogic:12.2.1.4`.
-This is an Oracle Container Registry (OCR) GA image which includes the latest security patches for Oracle Linux and Java, _and does not include the latest security patches for WebLogic Server_.
+This is an Oracle Container Registry (OCR) GA image which **does not include** the latest security patches for WebLogic Server.
-GA images are intended for single desktop demonstration and development purposes.
+GA images are intended for single desktop demonstration and development purposes _only_.
-For all other uses, Oracle strongly recommends using images with the latest security patches, such as OCR Critical Patch Updates (CPU) images or custom generated images.
+For all other uses, Oracle strongly recommends using only images with the latest set of recommended patches applied, such as OCR Critical Patch Updates (CPU) images or custom generated images.
 See [Ensure you are using recently patched images]({{< relref "/userguide/base-images/ocr-images#ensure-you-are-using-recently-patched-images" >}}).
 {{% /notice %}}